mborgerson/wiki-export/wiki/Dashboard.md

 The normally displayed 480i dashboard will switch to 480p output while using the Xbox High Definition AV Pack or cable.

-Repeat button combo to toogle between 480i and 480p.
+Repeat button combo to toggle between 480p and 480i.

 ### Music visualization in fullscreen